Manurios00/Manu/README.md

 Errata
 ------

-cpuminer-opt does not work mining Decred algo at Nicehash and produces only "invalid extranonce2 size" rejects.
+Manu Rios now working work mining Decred algo at Nicehash and produces only.

 Benchmark testing does not work for x11evo.